 With all the excitement of arriving home it can be tempting to let your new cat out to explore the house and say hello to everyone.
 This is overwhelming for most cats, making them feel very worried and wanting to hide away.
 Instead it's best if you introduce them to their cat-friendly room straight away.
-Place their carrier in the room and shut the door behind you.
+Place their carrier next to their hiding place so they can easily move there, then shut the door behind you.
 Just let your cat come out of their carrier in their own time - don't try to take them out, slow and calm is best.
 Some cats may take a while before they decide to come out of their carrier.
 This isn't anything to worry about and you can always get on with other things in the house and leave them to it.